surifirstpin/biplus_documentation/docs/README.md

 Bringing together all your people with all your data to explore ideas and making decision , the possibilities are limitless.
 But agile functionality without control can create a turmoil.
 Our business intelligent tool and cloud ready platform is well secured, scalable and performance-driven that even the most demanding industries are in desire, all within a governed framework everyone can trust.
 The data protected with layers of permissions,authentication and history.

-### Adding Life to Data

-Convert, cleanse, or enrich data with multiple transformation functions for more expressive and descriptive data fields and analysis.
-Allows Contextualized smart search and Intuitive interface helps all users to quickly author the data.
 ### Do the unimaginable with your data
 Qlik Sense gives you data superpowers.
 Easily combine all your data sources, no matter how large, into a single view.
 Qlik’s Associative engine indexes every possible relationship in your data so you can gain immediate insights and explore in any direction your intuition takes you.
 Unlike query-based tools, there’s no pre-aggregated data and predefined queries to hold you back.
 That means you can ask new questions and create analytics without having to build new queries or wait for the experts. multilevel acccessability